sayanee/radio-amateur-exam-notes/00_license.md

 ### Interference

-- **equipment** is designed, constructed, maintained and used in the operation of the station to avoid interference
+- **Equipment** must be designed, constructed, maintained and used in the operation of the station to avoid interference
-- does not cause any harmful interference to other authorised radio services or stations
+- Operator **must not** cause any harmful interference to other authorised radio services or stations
 - In the case of interference, the licensee shall take all possible steps to eliminate the source of such interference
-- precautions:
+- Precautions:
 	1. avoid over-modulation
 	1. keep the radiated energy within the narrowest possible frequency bands
 	1. radiation of harmonics and spurious emissions shall be suppressed